cadenas-de-texto-puerto-serie-arduino

 }

-Having practically no processing, the speed is the highest of all the examples we are going to see (of the order of 4-8us).
+With practically no processing, the speed is the highest of all the examples we are going to see (on the order of 4-8us).
 The disadvantage is, logically, that we are only receiving a single character.

-Also, being a manual process, it is easy to add validation conditions.
-In the example, we accept characters from A to Z in uppercase or lowercase, but it would be easy, for example, to accept only values from A to D because those are the four commands our assembly expects.
+Furthermore, being a manual process, it is easy to add validation conditions.
+In the example, we accept characters from A to Z in uppercase or lowercase, but it would be easy, for example, to only accept values from A to D because they are the four commands our setup expects.

-If we want to read a complete text string, we can use the String class, which, as we know, is a wrapper around a char array included in the Arduino IDE, and provides functions to work comfortably with text strings.
+If we want to read a complete text string, we can use the String class, which as we know is a wrapper around a char array included in the Arduino IDE, and which provides functions to work comfortably with text strings.

 #define DEBUG(a) Serial.println(a);